Mohsen-Bazmi/Hateoas/Readme.md

 ```

 ## Why a separate links builder?
-Don't Repeate Yourself is pretty relevant for building the links.
+Don't Repeate Yourself is relevant for building HATEOS links.
 Adding the creation of the links to the responsiblities of a controller usually ends up a bloated messy controller.
-The controller wants to attach different combinations of different links in different situations easily.
-The builder we saw on top lets the controller combine the links for different results in a readable language.
+The controller needs to attach different combinations of different links to different responses easily.
+The builder we saw on top provides a DSL for building the links.
-It is also a single source of change for links.
+As the result a chnage in a single link address requires a single change of the builder rather than propagating through multiple controllers.